Skip to content

 A major setback with the in-line production process is that manufacturing has to stop completely while you wait until the machinery has been taken apart, cleaned and then reassembled.
 This can take a significant amount of time, especially when you include the waiting time for equipment to dry (following a wet wash) and for swab test results to validate cleaning.

-We have seen food manufacturers spending up to 20% of their production time cleaning their equipment.
-This represents a significant amount of downtime.
-Furthermore, equipment standing redundant results in a low Overall Equipment Effectiveness score.
+We have seen manufacturers of food and flavourings spending excessive amounts of their production time cleaning equipment - laying on extra shifts to fulfill cleaning needs.
+This represents a significant amount of production downtime and lost manufacturing capacity.
+Furthermore, equipment standing redundant results in a low Overall Equipment Effectiveness (OEE) score.
 In comparison to other manufacturing facilities with leaner production processing in place, facilities using in-line processing suffer greatly from reduced productivity.

 Manufacturing food

 Some businesses take cleaning shortcuts.
-Here are some common, risky cleaning substitutions:
+Here are some common, risky cleaning substitutions that we would recommend to be avoided:

 Risky Cleaning Alternative #1 - White to Black Production